Tools

 $ cmake -DCMAKE_CXX_COMPILER=CC ..

-When using the Cray wrappers and craype-accel-amd-gfx90a, CMake is known to have some issues with Cray’s GPU offload implementation’s special linker (cce_omp_offload_linker).
+When using the Cray wrappers and craype-accel-amd-gfx90a, CMake is known to have some issues with Cray’s GPU offload implementation’s special linker, the CCE OpenMP offload linker (COOL): cce_omp_offload_linker.
 This causes link time issues or false positive (running on GPU).

 Example linker issue: